 - Do you truly dislike the Common Core standards?
 Have you read through your child’s grade-level standards and find them inappropriate/unacceptable?

 - This is probably the toughest battle to fight because of how universal these standards have become.
 If this is the issue, you may need to explore your options: charter schools, private schools, and homeschooling.
 Learn more about how Common Core standards are being implemented in a variety of educational settings.
 Perhaps you can find an alternative to the public school system that more closely aligns with your educational philosophies.

 - Is the problem at the State/Federal level?
 Do you disagree with the decisions made by elected officials?

-- Learn about the candidates, vote in elections, write to your politicians, create petitions that are signed by other parents, maybe even educators.
+- Learn about the candidates, select the best election voting services, vote in elections, write to your politicians, create petitions that are signed by other parents, maybe even educators.
 Also learn about your local school board members and attend school board meetings.
 Make your voice heard.